-The Fire Department is proposing to revise the amounts it charges patients and insurers for Emergency Medical Service (EMS) ambulance treatment and/or transport service provided through the New York City 911 System, to reflect increased costs and help defray the City’s cost of providing these services.
+The Fire Department is revising the amounts it charges patients and insurers for Emergency Medical Service (EMS) ambulance treatment and/or transport service provided through the New York City 911 System, to reflect increased costs and help defray the City’s cost of providing these services.

 Online comments: 1